You were Trained for a Different Game

 Precision in Language and Action

-Develop the ability to make the distinction between what is structurally produced and what is within your control, and act on that distinction strategically while using a speech framework to produce language that drives precise actions.
+Learn to distinguish between what is structurally produced and what you control, and act on that distinction strategically using a framework to produce language that drives precise actions.
 You move from absorbing blocked situations to surfacing them with clarity and strategically directing them to the right authority.

 Stability Under Pressure

-Build your unique personal set of practices across language, mood, emotions, and body disposition that supports you in holding steady under conditions where DX PMs lose ground: escalation moments, boundaries, and the accumulated weight of programs that lack peer support.
+Build your unique personal set of practices across language, mood, emotions, and body disposition that supports you in holding steady under conditions in which DX PMs lose ground: escalation moments, blurred boundaries, and the accumulated weight of programs lacking peer support.